Stop Scrolling. Start Doing

 We have entered the era of Performative Dining.
 Restaurants aren't being designed by chefs anymore; they’re being designed by stage managers.
 They know that if they put a gold-leaf garnish on a burger or serve a drink in a glass shaped like a bird, you’ll do their marketing for them.

-If you want to stop being a victim of the "Instagrammable" Tax, you have to stop using your eyes and start using your feet.
+If you want to stop being a victim of the "Instagrammable" Tax, stop using your eyes and start using your feet.
+Use these rules to find a frictionless life on your next night out:

 Kill the Gallery: Stop looking at the "Official Photos."
 They are staged, edited, and fake.
 If you need a picture to convince you to eat, you aren't actually hungry; you’re just bored.